Article

 The virus was not detected in any tissue of the hACE2- fetuses.

 The rate of brain cell death in fetuses infected with SARS-CoV-2 did not differ from the mock-infected group.
-But, seven days after SARS-CoV-2 infection, cortical and hippocampal gliosis significantly increased in the brains of infected pups.
-The astrocytes expressed glial fibrillary acidic protein (GFAP) typical of astrogliosis, while microglia had a “bushy” morphology with larger cell bodies, typical of a reactive state.
-At that time, the S protein was not detected, indicating that the SARS-CoV-2 infection was cleared.
+But, seven days after SARS-CoV-2 infection, cortical and hippocampal gliosis significantly increased in the brains of SARS-CoV-2-infected pups.
+The astrocytes expressed glial fibrillary acidic protein (GFAP), typical of astrogliosis, while microglia displayed a “bushy” morphology with larger cell bodies, typical of a reactive state.
+At that time, the S protein was not detected, indicating that the SARS-CoV-2 infection had cleared.

 Conclusion

-This study has shown maternal-fetal transmission of SARS-CoV-2 in later stages of mice pregnancy, at time points matching the second and third trimesters of human pregnancy.
+This study has shown maternal-fetal transmission of SARS-CoV-2 in later stages of mouse pregnancy, at time points corresponding to the second and third trimesters of human pregnancy.
 The level of infection was much higher at a time point that corresponds to the third trimester in humans.
-Virus demonstrated tropism for various fetal brain cells, like endothelial cells of blood vessels, barrier cells of the choroid plexus, neurons, and glial cells.
+SARS-CoV-2 demonstrated tropism for various fetal brain cells, like endothelial cells of blood vessels, barrier cells of the choroid plexus, neurons, and glial cells.
 A concerning degree of gliosis was observed in the brains of infected fetuses, but there was no increase in cell death.
 Notably, male fetuses showed higher rates and levels of viral infection compared to female fetuses.
 In this model, hACE2 expression was necessary for SARS-CoV-2 infection.

 This article was published in Brain Behavior Immunology.